sstrgh/pingster/README.md

 ## PINGSTER

-Hosted on Heroku: https://hooq-pingster.herokuapp.com/ Take note that heroku does not allow icmp pings, so that will not work.
+Hosted on Heroku: https://hooq-pingster.herokuapp.com/

+Take note that heroku does not allow icmp pings, so that will not work, it wont throw an error, it will just show that it has never made a successful ping to the host.
+So in order to test icmp pings you'd need to host it on your own infra that allows it.
+TCP pings work well on heroku.

 ### Tasks